donkirkby/chess-kit/docs/rules.md

 checkmate.
 Carrying a bucket of tar makes the king much harder to tar.

 ### Variants
-Make the game more predictable by using fewer checkers cards in the deck or fewer checkers during setup.
+Make the game more predictable by using fewer checkers during setup.
 Make it less predictable by using more.
 Handicap a player by giving them fewer checkers than their opponent.
 During setup, always deal one card for each checker.

 ## Chess Golf
 All the players try to work out the most efficient way to capture the chosen